 And, of course, there’s always the debate over whether the word is pronounced “pray-leen” or “prah-leen”.
 It’s pray-leens around here :-).
 Emphasis on the first syllable, please.
 With a little accent thrown in, too.

-Continue cooking over low heat and stirring occasionally, until the mixture reaches 234 degrees on a candy thermometer (about 10 minutes).
+Continue cooking over low heat and stirring occasionally, until the mixture reaches 234 degrees (soft ball stage) on a candy thermometer (about 10 minutes).

 Remove from heat and let stand for 5 minutes.